-And what do you think Wally Bridwell said sitting in his truck seeing a man shoot from the kneeling position off the tailgate of his truck at 400 Laser measured yards hitting a 20" target?....
-"If three men were standing at 400 yards, one would have dropped every time you pulled the trigger."
+And what do you think Wally Bridwell said spotting in his truck seeing a man shoot from the kneeling position off the tailgate 400 Laser measured yards hitting a 20" target?....
+"If three men were standing at 400 yards that day, one would have dropped every time the trigger was pulled," he said.
 Hummmm?

-No test rounds.
-At 125 Laser measured yards a used Combat NCO in the hands of a 65 year old Marine Shot a 2.91" five shot group Texhoma, TX 6/10/2010 off a tailgate of a truck.
+(With no test rounds.)
+At 125 Laser measured yards a used Combat NCO in the hands of a 65 year old Marine Shot a 2.91" five shot group in Texhoma, TX 6/10/2010 off a tailgate of a truck.
+Three can be seen touching.

 Witness Wally Bridwell.

-You now have been educated on what a pistol IS and what it Is NOT.
+You now have been educated on what a pistol IS and what a 1911 A1 IS NOT.
 The Combat NCO rules the battlefield surely and the first pistol to do so in history.
-BUT, its parts will bring back online all existing military 1911's and many that were hereto thought to be unserviceable with "NCO" interchangeable parts, Frames and Slides" saving YOU the taxpayer hundreds of millions of dollars.
-It will allow our men and women to take the fight to the enemy, to give us the security of proper protection on our hip, allow them to extend to safety; and bring them home, ALIVE.
-The lives saved in wounded and dead makes the Combat NCO a free weapon.
-It's freeeeeeeee!!!
+BUT its parts will bring back online all existing military 1911's and many that were thought to be unserviceable with "NCO" interchangeable parts," saving YOU the taxpayer hundreds of millions of dollars.
+It will allow our men and women to take the fight to the enemy, to give us the security of proper protection on our hip, allow men to extend to safety; and bring them home, ALIVE.
+The lives saved in wounded and dead makes the Combat NCO, a free weapon.
+It never wears out, never depreciates.